 Mr. Collins is an avid researcher on the American Revolutionary War, a member of the Colonial Heights Historical Society, and serves as a board member of the Old Brickhouse Foundation.
 Mr. Collins is married to his wonderful wife, Tarra.
 They have two teenage boys.

-Mr. Bray is delighted to serve the City of Colonial Heights as Commonwealth's Attorney and can think of no greater honor than to continue fighting for justice in this community.
+Mr. Collins is honored to serve the Citizens of Colonial Heights as their Commonwealth's Attorney and to fight for justice in our community.